 All applicants who are interested to join our Community Notetaker team must submit an online application.
 After their application has been processed, applicants will be directed to an online self-assessment exercise that will allow the Staff Notetaker team to assess the fundamental skills of notetaking.
 Applicants will then undergo a brief online interview with a member of the Staff Notetaker team, where they can learn more about the notetaking role, ask and clarify any doubts.
 This assessment process will help the team better match notetakers to clients with different learning profiles and needs.

 After the online interview, applicants will be directed to attend training sessions at SADeaf.

 We are recruiting Community Notetakers on a rolling basis and thus do not have a fixed training schedule.
+Our standard training programme involves two 3-hour sessions on weekdays, typically during office hours.
 We are open to arranging individual training dates with applicants according to their availability.
-Our standard training programme involves two 3-hour sessions in the weekdays, typically in the following time slots: 9.30am – 12.30pm, 2pm – 5pm, 7pm – 10pm.

 Allocation of Notetaking Assignments

 Upon the successful completion of the notetaker training, you will join our team of Community Notetakers and gain access to an online assignment portal.
-From there, you will be able to indicate your interest in undertaking certain assignments and you will be allocated accordingly subject to the availability of other notetakers, your background knowledge of the subject matter, client’s preference etc.
+From there, you will be able to indicate your interest in undertaking certain assignments.
+The final allocation will depend on the availability of other notetakers, your background knowledge of the subject matter, client’s preference etc.